cs1707/leetcode-ext/README.md

 For `3`, there is checkbox in problem list page and tag page.

 For `4`, you can login your github account in option page by OAuth.
-After you login, input the repository name, not the URL.
+After you login, input the repository name, *not the URL*.
 If the repository you type in does not exist, it will be created.
 Otherwise, just connect to the existing repository.

 For `6`, to see the content of locked problem, click the green icon at the right of each locked problem.
 If you are not a subscriber, the linke of each company tag will be changed, there will appear a modal showing the problem list after you click the company tag.
 In problem page, the company tag button will appear even if you are not a subscriber.

 ## 3 Acknowledge